-Some folks find it interesting that not all above ground pools are the same depth, much more so that some can even have “deep ends”.
-Yeah, who knew right?!
-Let’s dive into the details!
+Some folks find it interesting that not all above ground pools are the same depth.
+But even more surprising is that an above ground pool can even have a deep end.

 We offer above ground pools in three different wall heights, 48”, 52”, and 54”.
 The idea here is that the taller your pool wall, the deeper your water can end up being.
 This does not mean